-[T] A couple of girls: A mocking term usually used by a team made up of either Katherine Bolton, Libby Bass or Jane Davies against any other all male team.
+[T] A couple of girls: A mocking term usually used by a team made up of with players such as Katherine McQueen (formerly Bolton), Libby Bass or Jane Davies against any other all male team.
 For example: “Oooh look at you!
 You got beaten by a couple of girls!
 Ah Ha ha ha!”

 [R] [T] Adjustee: If the ball leaves the pitch and hits the score beads altering the score then that score must stand.
 This phenomenon has never happened.